codeabuu/binary_trees/README.md

 ## Preorder Traversal:
 This type of traversal method is a situation whereby the root node is visited first, then the left subtree or node and finally to the right subtree or node.

+## Inorder Operation:
+This type of traversal method is a situation whereby the left subtree or node is visited first, then the root node and finally the right subtree or node.